Cell Phone or Smartphone Policy Sample for the Workplace

 Company Owned and Supplied Devices or Vehicles Policy Sample

-An employee who uses a company-supplied device or a company-supplied vehicle is prohibited from using a cell phone, hands-on or hands-off, or similar device while driving, whether the business conducted is personal or company-related.
+An employee who uses a company-supplied device or a company-supplied vehicle is prohibited from using a smartphone, cell phone, hands-on or hands-off phone, or similar device while driving, whether the business conducted is personal or company-related.

 Personal Cell Phone, Smartphone or Similar Device Use for Business